telerik/maui-docs/controls/datagrid/selection.md

 ### SelectedItems

-Once you make a selection, you can get or modify the collection with the selected items by using the `SelectedItems` property of type of `ObservableCollection&lt;object&gt;`.
+Once you make a selection, you can get or modify the collection with the selected items by using the `SelectedItems` property of type ObservableCollection&lt;object&gt;.
 It gets or modifies an `ObservableCollection` of the currently selected items.
 Their type depends on the applied `SelectionUnit`, that is, `DataGridCellInfo` for a cell and a data item for a row.

 >note You can listen to the `CollectionChanged` event of the `SelectedItems` directly.